Images and film – copyright and consent

 GDPR and consent from people who are photographed or filmed

 On 25 May 2018, a new law took effect: the General Data Protection Regulation, or GDPR, as it is commonly referred to within the EU.
 The information below may change as the law is interpreted.
 You can find current information on the Swedish Authority for Privacy Protection website.
 The Swedish Authority for Privacy Protection is responsible for ensuring the compliance with the GDPR in Sweden.
 Read more about the University's guidelines on the Personal Data and Data Protection pages.

 More information about what the GDPR entails:

 - About the GDPR in Sweden at imy.se (in Swedish)

 - The University's guidelines on the pages Personal data and data protection

-Photos and videos of employees do not require consent – part of their job is to inform others about the University's activities.
+Photos and videos of researchers and teachers do not require consent – part of their job is to inform others about the University's activities.
 This applies only to staff.
 Photos of people who are socially interacting or are in the audience at the University’s own events do not require consent when you are publishing the photos to describe the specific event as a news item with an aim to provide information about the University’s activities.
 You do not need permission from public figures such as politicians.
 This legal basis is known as Information of public interest.

 In some cases, the written consent of a person appearing on photos and in videos is required.
 For example, when the person is interchangeable and not the subject of our story, known as genre images.
 In such cases, the legal basis is known as Consent, requiring us to obtain written approval to be allowed to store or publish the data.
 This also applies to images of employees if the images are used in a genre context.

 Always inform people about photography and filming